Articles contain affiliate links. For more information on affiliate links, click here

-When I started nursing school, I had a fascination with being in the thick of the really intense medical situations that frequently accompany working in an acute care facility.
+When I started nursing school, I was fascinated with being in the thick of the intense medical situations that frequently accompany working in an acute care facility.
 The more intricate and gory the story or predicament, the better.
-I wanted to be in the middle of the action, part of the team.
-I wanted to fill the role of a smart, dependable nurse.
-The one who the doctor trusted, and the one with whom the family felt safe.
+I wanted to be in the middle of the action and part of the team.
+I romanticized what it would be like to be a smart, dependable nurse.
+The one the doctor trusted and the one with whom the family felt safe.

-While we say it’s really cool to see those kinds of things and be on the front lines, the actual reality of it is… well, not.
-It’s not cool or interesting to remove the breathing tube from a young father of three and watch him take his last breath, or perform CPR on a 30-year-old nurse, or pronounce an elderly woman deceased when she was the only person her daughter had left in this world.
+While we say it’s cool to see those kinds of things and be on the front lines, the actual reality is… well, not.
+It’s not cool or interesting to remove the breathing tube from a young father of three and watch him take his last breath, perform CPR on a 30-year-old nurse, or pronounce an elderly woman deceased when she was the only person her daughter had left in this world.
 It wasn’t interesting to see a man who was already struggling with severe depression suffer a devastating stroke, nor was it fascinating to care for the man who tried to kill himself with Tylenol.

-What is secondary trauma?
+What is Secondary Trauma?

-Dr. Shaw goes on to mention that, “as individuals are exposed to story after story of others’ traumatic experiences, and those individuals are tasked with being a witness to each, they build up and accumulate.
-These individuals then carry the accumulated, collective weight of these traumatic experiences.”
+“Vicarious trauma, also known as secondary trauma or indirect trauma, can result from being indirectly exposed to trauma through the firsthand accounts of others’ traumatic experiences.
+As individuals are exposed to story after story of others’ traumatic experiences, and those individuals are tasked with being a witness to each, they build up and accumulate.
+These individuals then carry the accumulated, collective weight of these traumatic experiences.”Jessica Shaw, Ph.D.

 Now that we’ve defined vicarious trauma and differentiated it from burnout, let’s chat about what someone who feels that they may be experiencing this should do.

-“Before discussing what an individual should do, it is important to remember that the individual is embedded in a larger context–the organization for which they work and the broader systems in which that organization is embedded.
+Before discussing what an individual should do, it is important to remember that the individual is embedded in a larger context–the organization for which they work and the broader systems in which that organization is embedded.
 It is this broader context that engenders vicarious trauma.
 Thus, if we want to prevent or treat vicarious trauma, it is this broader context that will need to undergo some changes.
 The Vicarious Trauma Toolkit from the Office of Victims of Crime discusses what organizational changes may need to be made to create and foster a supportive environment for its members.